kksen18-collab/git-commands/commands.md

 **Undo Commits**

-Revert changes of commit by creating a new commit that includes all the changes that have to be made to undo the changes of the other commit.
+Revert changes of commit by creating a new commit that includes all the changes that have to be made to undo the changes of the <commit-id>
 ```shell
 git revert <commit-id>
 ```